 “Blood Summit is a cracker.
 Pimm has hit the ground running” – Matthew Parris, author and commentator.

-You can also read on this site about my dystopic novel Biotime.
-Set in California, New York, London and Vienna in a world where civilisation has run into a self-induced cul-de-sac, Biotime is a crossover between Cloud Atlas, A Handmaid’s Tale, Brazil and Gulliver’s Travels.
-I plan to post the first few chapters of Biotime on this site shortly.
+My next novel up is my dystopic thriller Corona Crime.
+Set in California, New York, London and Vienna in a world where civilisation has run into a self-induced cul-de-sac, Corona Crime is a crossover between Cloud Atlas, A Handmaid’s Tale, Brazil and Gulliver’s Travels.
+You can read the first few chapters of Corona Crime on this site.

-Holiday Period is a prequel to Biotime, set hundreds of years earlier in London.
+Holiday Period is a prequel to Corona Crime, set hundreds of years earlier in London.
 Holiday Period is at present “in the drawer”, but I hope to set it on a path to publication shortly.

 Coming up soon is Palladium, an international thriller introducing John Savage, a British spy thrown out of MI6 for gross misconduct in Moscow, who now works for the UK National Crime Agency in Istanbul.
 When his archaeologist ex-girlfriend is kidnapped with the Palladium, an ancient talisman said to have protective powers, Savage must track down both to stop fanatics unleashing untold destruction on the turbulent mega-city whose success is a symbol that East and West can coexist.

-I have recently submitted Palladium to a number of literary agents.
-Let me know if you would like to read it, or any of the other novels I mention here.
+Let me know if you would like to read any of the other novels I mention here.

 A Killing in Sevastopol, a thriller set in Kyiv and Crimea about tensions between Russia and Ukraine, is a prequel to Palladium also starring John Savage.
 In Killing, you can read about the incident which led to Savage being thrown out of MI6 in Moscow; how this led to him returning to work five years later as as a diplomat in Kyiv; and how his love for Natasha, a Ukrainian journalist, sweeps him up into an existential struggle between Russia and Ukraine.
 This novel is also at present in the drawer.